 Canto puts collaborative design as "a process that brings together different ideas, roles, and team members.
 Collaborative design is a multi-staged UX (user experience) process that involves planning and strategy developed by user feedback."
 This means putting many brains and steps into designing one thing and arriving at the best design possible to impress your customer.
 To facilitate this process for you, we have compiled a list of the best design collaboration tools below.

 Why do you even need design collaboration tools?

+Collanotation happens in a remote team in quite a few ways and design collaboration is a very vital step in the whole collaborative process.
 Here are just a few reasons why having good quality design collaboration tools is a must in your stack, especially if your team is remote:

 - To facilitate clear and effective communication.

 - They are a superior alternative to emails.

 - Discussions over design iterations (and subsequently, collaboration) are easier.
 You end up not wasting time in meetings and hassle over-scheduling them.

 - It’s easy to track progress and maintain versions of your designs.